Concepts to Reduce Emissions from Locomotives and Railyards

 Background

-Additionally, the State of California has recently placed additional emphasis on protecting local communities from the harmful effects of air pollution through the passage of Assembly Bill (AB) 617 (C. Garcia, Chapter 136, Statutes of 2017).
+Additionally, the State of California has placed additional emphasis on protecting local communities from the harmful effects of air pollution through the passage of Assembly Bill (AB) 617 (C. Garcia, Chapter 136, Statutes of 2017).
 AB 617 is a significant piece of air quality legislation that highlights the need for further emission reductions in communities with high exposure burdens.